2/6/20

 Another damp day.

 Last night I had severe pain in my right ear.
 Very first thing this morning I gave my hair a third dyeing in purple.
 The color is now very bright.
 Dined on two hot dogs and a grapefruit in the evening, had a McDonald's quarter-pounder with cheese and fries at noon.
 Finished up my box of Wheaties this morning.
 I went out and dug up dandelions all over my lawn.
-Put in four hours going through Mother's pocketbooks.
+Put in four hours going through Mother's old pocketbooks.

 I drove out at 11am or so and made copies at CopyCat.
 I looked at Louis & Clark but no Advocates.
 While there I bought four Mother's Day cards.
 I drove over to the Goodwill, where I noticed that their new sidewalk has many imperfections.
 Inside, I found an immense pile of Valley Advocates and saw Turner's lovely article about me inside.
 The blonde lady who runs the place was much friendlier than usual and congratulated me on the article.